scania/scania-bootstrap/README.md

+<h2>Scania Bootstrap has moved on!</h2>
-# Scania Bootstrap is about to take a step forward an will be included in the Scania Corporate UI.
-New Repo coming soon!
+<p>Scania Bootstrap has taken a step forward an is now a subset of <a href="https://github.com/scania/corporate-ui">the Scania Corporate UI</a>.